adambard/learnxinyminutes-docs/haxe.html.markdown

    Welcome to Learn Haxe 3 in 15 minutes.  http://www.haxe.org
    This is an executable tutorial.
-You can compile and run it using the haxe compiler, while in the same directory as LearnHaxe.hx: haxe -main LearnHaxe3 -x out
+You can compile and run it using the haxe compiler, while in the same directory as LearnHaxe.hx:
- */

-// Let's start with comments... this is a single line comment

-/*
-   And this is multiline.
+   $> haxe -main LearnHaxe3 -x out

+   Look for the slash-star marks surrounding these paragraphs.
+We are inside a "Multiline comment".
+We can leave some notes here that will get ignored by the compiler.

    Multiline comments are also used to generate javadoc-style documentation for haxedoc.
-They will be used if they precede a class, class function, or class variable.
+They will be used for haxedoc if they immediately precede a class, class function, or class variable.

  */

+// Double slashes like this will give a single-line comment

 /*
-   This is your first actual haxe code, it's declaring an empty package.
+   This is your first actual haxe code coming up, it's declaring an empty package.
 A package isn't necessary, but it's useful if you want to create a namespace for your code (e.g. org.module.ClassName).
  */
 package; // empty package, no namespace.

 /*
+   Packages define modules for your code.
+Each module (e.g. org.module) must be lower case, and should exist as a folder structure containing the class.
+   Class (and type) names must be capitalized.
+E.g, the class "org.module.Foo" should have the folder structure org/module/Foo.hx, as accessible from the compiler's working directory or class path.

-   if you import code from other files, it must be declared before the rest of the code.
+   If you import code from other files, it must be declared before the rest of the code.
+Haxe provides a lot of common default classes to get you started:
  */
 import haxe.ds.ArraySort;